Hot topics

 Smartwatch or fitness tracker?

 At the beginning of your Fitbit search, the inevitable question arises: do you prefer a smartwatch or a fitness tracker?
-While many manufacturers blur the lines, with Fitbit you can (still) familiarize yourself quite well by the design.
+While many manufacturers blur the lines, with Fitbit you can (still) familiarize yourself quite well with the design.
 The Sense and Versa smartwatches are square, while Fitbit's fitness trackers are all rather elongated.
 At the same time, the range of functions differs.

 For example, Fitbit's smartwatches allow you to use integrated speakers and microphones to handle phone calls.
-Unfortunately, there are no models with an cellular modem for independent reception.
+Unfortunately, there are no models with a cellular modem for independent reception.
 In terms of fitness trackers, the Charge 5 now bridges the gap with the smartwatch in terms of functionality.
 However, we will look at the exact differences later.

 Fitbit and its premium subscription